mkopylec/charon-spring-boot-starter/README.md

 Every trace collects information at three checkpoints:

 - request received - captures an incoming HTTP request
-- forward start - captures a HTTP request that will be sent to the destination host
+- forward start - captures an HTTP request that will be sent to the destination host
-- forward complete - captures a HTTP response received from the destination host
+- forward complete - captures an HTTP response received from the destination host

 In each checkpoint a trace ID and current HTTP data are captured.
 A trace ID remains the same throughout the whole proxying process of a single HTTP request, therefore trace checkpoints can be joined by trace IDs value.